 2) Steam Pump versus Heat Pump

-Here is an illustration of Rittinger’s system I crafted for our German blog: Brine is fed in to the upper part of the vessel (from the left, blue).
-Vapor in the upper part of the closed vessel for brine (dark red) is compressed (light red) and this heated and fed into the lower part of the vessel.
-An auxillary heating system (right) adds more hot steam.
+Here is an illustration of Rittinger’s system I crafted for our German blog: Brine is fed into the upper part of the vessel (from the left, blue).
+Vapor in the upper part of the closed vessel for brine (dark red) is compressed (light red), and this is heated and fed into the lower part of the vessel.
+An auxiliary heating system (right) adds more hot steam.

 Modern systems using mechanical vapor compression are open and deliver salt continuously (Rittinger’s system used a closed vessel opened regularly to collect the salt – so overall it was also open in a sense): Brine is fed in – salt and water leaves the system.
 However, it is not uncommon in engineering thermodynamics to compare on open system with an equivalent closed system.
 E.g. a gas turbine (jet engine) is open, but nonetheless similar to a theoretical model system with connected inlet and outlet.
 The open steam pump can be converted into a closed system by inserting the missing expansion valve theoretically.